 Ease of redeeming: Above average

 The best credit cards for earning Alaska Airlines miles

-If you’re looking to boost your Alaska miles by opening a credit card, these cards offer the best sign-up bonuses and rewards rates.
+If you're looking to boost your Alaska miles with a credit card, these picks let you earn Alaska miles (or points that transfer into the MileagePlan program), plus the most valuable welcome offers and rewards rates.

 Marriott Bonvoy Business™ American Express® Card